Regional flags and emblems

 Government

 The legislative branch in the Republic of Kalmykia is the People's Khural (Parliament), which is the permanent, representative and only body of legislative authority in the region.
 Elected for a term of five years.
-It consists of 27 deputies with 17 running in single mandate constituencies and the other 10 in the single republican electoral district in proportion to the number of votes cast for the lists of candidates nominated by electoral associations.
+It consists of 27 deputies with 17 running in single mandate constituencies and the other 10 in the republican electoral district according to the proportional electoral system.

 The current People's Khural was elected in September 2023 and will serve until September 2028.